Table of contents

 How are Northern Ireland nurseries inspected?
-Everything you need to know about Northern Ireland childcare regulation, including how are Northern Ireland’s childcare inspections conducted and who carries out nursery inspections.
+This article highlights details about Northern Ireland childcare regulation.
+This includes how are Northern Ireland’s childcare inspections conducted and who carries out the nursery inspections.

 Who regulates nurseries in Northern Ireland?